 - Public schools are free and regulated by the government.

 The UK also has different education institutions for different age ranges and learning abilities:

 Three and four-year-old children are entitled to free early years education, which consists of 15 hours per week for 38 weeks of the year.
 This is delivered by registered childcare providers, including child-minders and day-nurseries.

 Your child will usually attend primary school from the age of five to eleven.
 During this time your child will follow the first two stages of the National Curriculum: Key Stages 1 and 2.

 When your child is 11 they will normally move to secondary school, where they study Key Stages 3 and 4.

 At the age of 16, children in England and Wales take GCSE exams (General Certificate of Secondary Education).
 In Scotland, pupils take exams called Nationals instead of GCSEs.

-After 16 children can decide to study for A levels (equivalent in Scotland is known as Highers), or a vocational qualification.
+After 16 children can decide to study for A-levels (equivalent in Scotland is known as Highers), or a vocational qualification.
 Students are also able to leave school but must stay in education or training until the age of 18.

 Students wishing to continue their education after age 18 may apply to attend a university or higher education institute.
 Each university has its own admissions policy, and sets the minimum entry requirements for each of its courses.

-Students coming from abroad will have to demonstrate that their level of English is sufficient and that any qualifications they have are of equivalent value to those demanded by the individual university.
+International students will have to demonstrate that their level of English is sufficient and that any qualifications they have are of equivalent value to those demanded by the individual university.